Most people tend to view exercise through the lens of the ‘additive’ energy model: More exercise = more calories burned.

 Well, two recent studies have added to the constrained energy model.

 In other words, if someone increased their physical activity levels by 500 kcals, you’d assume this would mean their total energy expenditure also increased by 500 kcals.
-However, according to this study, the actual increase in energy expenditure would only be 360 kcals.
+However, according to this study, the actual increase in energy expenditure would be only 360 kcals.
 3

-But the researchers also found something else: Leaner individuals compensated less (29.7% compensation) than individuals with more body fat (45.7% compensation).
+But the researchers also found something else.
+Leaner individuals compensated less (29.7% compensation) than individuals with more body fat (45.7% compensation).

 As the researchers explain: